 Why use diverse performance in museums?
 'Waving goodbye to Victorian dad' was organised by Bristol Culture as part of 'Doing Things Differently'.
 Supported by Bristol City Council and Arts Council England.
 Film by Elliott Mayhew.

-Dance & Museums Working Together Symposium Report
+Dance and Museums Working Together Symposium Report

-The Dance & Museums Working Together Symposium took place in November 2014 and was produced by Trinity Laban Conservatoire of Music & Dance and the Horniman Museum and Gardens.
+The Dance and Museums Working Together Symposium took place in November 2014 and was produced by Trinity Laban Conservatoire of Music and Dance and the Horniman Museum and Gardens.
 It was organised as part of the follow-up to their large-scale collaborative public cross artform event Horniman’s Curious Tea Party which took place in July 2014.
 This involved an external evaluation by this report’s author which looked in some depth at the process and outcomes of collaborative work for both organisations and which began to outline a model for the different ways in which museums and artists/arts organisations can collaborate together.
 The content and themes of the Symposium were informed by the themes and issues identified in the Horniman’s Curious Tea Party event evaluation.